• Art Magazine

 The baroque period: opulence and rich decorations

-The baroque period, known for her opulence, her theatrical flair and her majesty, lasted from late 16 to the early 18th century.
-Kühner and more elaborate jewelry, which the luxury and power of time against mirrors te, replaced the more reserved styles of the Renaissance during this time.
+The Baroque period, known for its opulence, theatrical flair, and majesty, lasted from the late 16th to the early 18th century.
+Bolder and more elaborate jewelry, reflecting the luxury and power of the time, replaced the more restrained styles of the Renaissance during this period.

 Complex, flowing designs were a trademark of baroque jewelry.
 It often contained huge jewels that were embedded in artistic gold versions.
 The preferred gemstones for baroque decorations included pearls, rubies, emeralds and diamonds.
 During this time jewelry was an explanation of social and economic status and the exquisite taste.